frankframework/frank-manual/docs/source/operator/messageLog.rst

    .. image:: managingProcessedMessagesTheExampleAdapters.jpg

 #.
 Expand adapter 01 again, see below.
 You see a heading "Senders" and below it the sender named "Send".
 Next to this, you see a blue icon.
-As indicated by the red arrow, the icon appears to the far right of the screen.

    .. image:: managingProcessedMessageMessageLogEnvelope.jpg